o-jasper/Various/en-morse/readme.markdown

 * potential issue, sometimes you have to refer to SDL as SDL/SDL.h sometimes just SDL.h. (my case the first)

 * make programs respond to '-h'.
+Man page.

 * Make decoder.(and test)